Top 12 English Grammar Tips to Avoid Common Mistakes in English

-Yet, we all keep learning and practicing the English grammar rules.
-Why?
-Because grammar knowledge is essential for communicating in English.
+Yet, we all keep learning and practicing the English grammar rules because it’s important for writing, speaking and comprehension.

 1. Memorize 3 Fundamental Capitalization Rules